OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 Understanding OpenNebula
 ================================================================================

+This guide is meant for the cloud architect and administrator, to help him to understand the way OpenNebula categorizes the infrastructure resources, and how they are consumed by the users.

+In a tiny installation with a few hosts, you can use OpenNebula with the two default groups for the administrator and the users, without giving much though to the infrastructure partitioning and user organization.
+But for medium and big deployments you will probably want to provide some level of isolation and structure.

 Although OpenNebula has been designed and developed to be easy to adapt to each individual company use case and processes, and perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption.

-The OpenNebula model is a result of our collaboration with our user community duting the last years.
+The OpenNebula model is a result of our collaboration with our user community during the last years.

-Guide from the paerspective of the cloud architect... admin

 The Infrastructure Perspective
 ================================================================================